omahs/besu/ethereum/evmtool/README.md

 Current as of 24 Jun 2023.

-MacOS users will typically encounter two problems,one relating to the version of Python used and one relating to zsh.
+MacOS users will typically encounter two problems, one relating to the version of Python used and one relating to zsh.

 Homebrew will only install the most recent version of Python